-If a concealed connection from inside the fireplace is required then, before the appliance is fitted into the fireplace it will be necessary to extend the supply line so that it will project through the chosen removable circular panel at the back of the convection box and run to the elbow at the front.
+If a concealed connection from inside the fireplace is required then, before the appliance is fitted into the fireplace it will be necessary to extend the supply line so that it will project through the sealed opening at the back of the convection box and run to the elbow at the front.
+If the installation includes the optional spacing kit 617K, the kit and surround should be installed before extending the supply line.

 The pipe run from the supply line up to the rear opening in the convection box must be kept away from the area which will be taken by the convection box when it is installed (See figure 7).